FarsanaPH/Resume-Builder-frontend/README.md

 ---

-> “Great code speaks for itself — but a clean resume gets you ahead!”  — **Thanks for visiting the project.** 😊
+> “Great code speaks for itself — but a clean resume gets you an interview!”  — **Thanks for visiting the project.** 😊